 real data of widespread interest, such as the Vostok ice core record and

-taught in the fall, in a computer lab that has 20 seats.
+taught in the Fall, in a computer lab that has about 25 seats.

-contact me if you have any questions about either course.
+contact me if you have questions about any of these courses.